Zhorkata/JavaScript-Basic/README.md

 ## Skills I acquired during the course:
 1) Working with the console (data input and output)
-2) Working with loops (for)
+2) Working with loops (for, while)
 3) Working with more complex logical checks
 4) Working with logical checks (if-else)
 5) Performing simple calculations
 6) Working with more complex loops (nested for loops and while)

-## Here you can see the tasks I completed in the period January - February 2023.
+### Here you can see the tasks I completed in the period January - February 2023.

-## Certificate from Softuni for successfully passing the exam: https://softuni.bg/certificates/details/160086/41d4014c
+## Certificate from Softuni for successfully passing the exam with grade 6.00 / (A+): https://softuni.bg/certificates/details/160086/41d4014c